-- The typical VLAN feature is enabled, to facilitate vlan communication between VMs.
+- The typical VLAN feature is enabled, in order to facilitate vlan communications between VMs.

-The Wired VLAN feature is enabled and allows the vlan tagged traffic to be redirected to a specific VM.
-This VM is listening for that vlan tag.
+The Wired VLAN feature is enabled, in order to permit the redirection of the vlan tagged traffic to a specific VM.
+The specific VM is now "listening" for that vlan tag.

-For further details, you are able to visit the following link: Typical and Wired VLANs Setup.
+Please visit the following link for further details: Typical and Wired VLANs Setup.

-- Improved the notification of a VM's state on the UI, ie: Active/Paused.
+- Improved UI notification of a VM's state, ie: Active/Paused.

-- User is no longer allowed to create a new instance if there are no available IPs on the attached network.
+- User is no longer permitted to create a new instance if there are no available IPs on the attached network.

 - More informative messages are displayed on the UI.
 This is part of a general messaging rearchitecture.

-- A limit of one (1) is applied to the number VIFs attached to a VM that belong to the same subnet.
+- The limit of one (1) is applied to the number VIFs attached to a VM that belongs to the same subnet.

 In Development - targetted for an upcoming release

-- Multi-user support with Role Based Access Control.
+- Multi-user support with Role Based Access Control (RBAC).

-- Striping of volumes across multiple physical NVMe drives to enable larger volume capacity and for enhancing single drive performance to 1 Million IOPs and above.
+- Striping of volumes across multiple physical NVMe drives, in order to enable larger volume capacity and enhanced single drive performance to more than 1 Million IOPs.

-- Increased NIC speed support to 25/50/100gbit support.
-Supported Hardware revisions are planned in 2019 to accommodate faster NIC speeds.
-Sunlight will be releasing a custom 100gbit/s acceleration card that will significantly enhance virtualised NIC performance.
+- Increased NIC speed support to 25/50/100gbit.
+Supported Hardware revisions are planned during 2019 to accommodate faster NIC speeds.
+Sunlight will be releasing a custom 100gbit/s acceleration card, aiming at significantly enhanced virtualised NIC performance.

-- Template management and the ability to Download, Enable/Disable approved templates via the UI.
+- The template management feature has been added, including the functionality of Downloading and Enable/Disable approved templates via the UI.

 - Physical disks can be safely initialised via the UI.

-- When power cycling the Sunlight cluster, even with a Fault Tolerance policy configured, automatic VM start-up is not currently supported when the cluster comes online.
-Fault Tolerance policy is only currently executed when the controller node stays online.
+- When power cycling the Sunlight cluster, even with a Fault Tolerance policy configured, automatic VM start-up is not currently supported when the cluster is brought online.
+Fault Tolerance policy is currently executed only when the controller node remains online.

 - Failover of network traffic between physical ethernet ports is not currently supported in this release.
-All 10 GBit ethernet ports must be connected for proper product behaviour.
+All 10 GBit ethernet ports must be connected for ideal product performance.

-- Multi-user and RBAC support is not supported in this version.
+- Multi-user and RBAC are not supported in this version.

 - During this phase, all upgrades will require controller and slave nodes to be powered down.
 Upgrade/install is achieved via the boot configuration option.

-- We suggest that the maximum number of instances created in a cluster (in one go) is limited to less or equal than 8.
-We are investigating an issue relating to large scale clusters.
+- It is recommended that the maximum number of instances created in a cluster (all at once) should be limited to less or equal than 8.
+An issue related to large scale clusters is currently being investigated.

-- To enable windows support in this version it is necessary for a support engineer to connect and install the windows template as it is not available from the installer by default.
-Please contact your sunlight sales rep to enable this.
+- To enable windows support in this version, it is necessary for a support engineer to connect and install the windows template, since this feature is not available by default through the installer.
+Please contact your Sunlight sales representative for further information on how to enable this feature.

-- Windows VMs can not be reboot from inside the guest machine (Windows VM) and this action must be performed only from the UI, executing a stop / start.
+- Windows VMs can not be rebooted through the guest machine (Windows VM).This action should only be performed through the UI, executing a stop / start sequence.

-- To configure and access the Windows instances properly, it it required to execute the procedure of following attached link: Windows VM instance Configuration.
-Please pay attention in Step 4 regarding to Network configuration of VM instance.
+- In order to properly configure and access the Windows instances, it is required to execute the procedure described in the following link: Windows VM instance Configuration.
+Please pay particular attention to Step 4, regarding the Network configuration of the VM instance.

-- In the event of a manual master failover, the process of initialising Windows support must be done again by a support engineer.
+- In the event of a manual master failover, the process of initialising Windows support must be performed once again by a Sunlight support engineer.

-- Adding multiple virtual network interfaces (VIFs) of the same subnet currently is not supported.
-We are working on this issue to solve it as soon as possible.
+- Adding multiple virtual network interfaces (VIFs) of the same subnet is not currently supported.
+Sunlight engineers are currently working on this issue, in order to be resolved as soon as possible.

 - Statistics of VM instances are not always displayed properly.
-This issue has been sheduled to be fixed in the next release 0.0.16.
+This issue is expected to be fixed in the next release 0.0.16.